jeremylynch83/drjeremylynch/master/master.md

 Serious but rare risks include a 5% chance of stroke from the procedure due to aneurysm rupture or blood vessel occlusion, causing potential limb weakness, speech or vision difficulty which could be temporary or permanent.
 A very rare 1% risk of a severe brain injury leading to death exists.
 There is a small chance of vessel damage in the groin or wrist from the catheter entry necessitating surgery.

 # Surgical treatment of aneurysms {Aneurysms}
+---
+description: Explanation of surgical clipping, risks, recovery, and when it is preferred.
+---

 Surgical clipping is an established but more invasive method of treatment that still has a role in managing certain cerebral aneurysms.
 The procedure involves making an opening in the skull (a procedure called a craniotomy) to locate the aneurysm.
 With the help of a microscope, the surgeon places the clip on the aneurysm's neck, sealing it off from the rest of the blood vessel.